olubunmmy/intro-to-promptBI/README.md

 The analysis results, visualized in the Prompt BI dashboard, revealed several critical findings:

-1.  **Highest Number of Sales by Make and Model:** The Nissan Altima leads in sales with a total of 19,349 units sold.
+### **Highest Number of Sales by Make and Model:**
+The Nissan Altima leads in sales with a total of 19,349 units sold.
 This is highlighted in the chart showing the top 15 make/model combinations by sales count.

-a.  **Market Value Comparison:** Average selling prices for top models should be compared to their MMR to identify discrepancies.
+1.  **Market Value Comparison:** Average selling prices for top models should be compared to their MMR to identify discrepancies.
 This comparison can reveal opportunities for pricing strategies or highlight market inefficiencies.

-b.  **Mileage Impact on Selling Price:** Analyzing how mileage affects selling price can inform inventory management and customer expectations.
+2.  **Mileage Impact on Selling Price:** Analyzing how mileage affects selling price can inform inventory management and customer expectations.
 Lower mileage vehicles typically command higher prices, which can be leveraged in marketing efforts.

-c.**Deviations from Market Value:** Identify vehicles sold significantly above or below MMR to understand market dynamics or customer perceptions.
+3.**Deviations from Market Value:** Identify vehicles sold significantly above or below MMR to understand market dynamics or customer perceptions.
 Such deviations can indicate brand loyalty, unique vehicle features, or market saturation.